Select safari shoes which are suited to your specific type of safari.

 These boots were made for walking safaris: Our Rufiji™ APU Combat Boots were originally designed for Africa’s anti-poaching units.
 These boots are proven to be comfortable over many hours of walking across varied terrain, muddy conditions, and river crossings.

 Easy-on, easy-off ankle boots: With closed shoes the wise choice for safari-goers, Chelsea boots are a safari camp favourite for slip-on convenience and comfort - and they look great too!
 The Buffalo Boots are made from genuine leather with a grippy rubber sole - combining grit and good looks for luxury safaris to self drive safaris (and everything in between).
 From short walks to around-the-safari-lodge style, the Buffalo Boot is an easy choice for every element of camp life.

 What shoes should I wear around the lodge?

 Slipping your feet into a pair of safari sandals is a very satisfying sensation as the day heats up on safari.
 A hybrid sandal is a popular choice amongst travellers.
 Our Rufiji™ Leather Safari Sandals are African-made for African adventures - a shoe women will love on safari and at home.
-(Top tip: Ladies, not keen on wearing sandals?
-Tough slip-on pumps are great for travel and around camp.)

 Are there any safari footwear accessories I should consider?